NordicESMhub/climate-data-tutorial/_episodes/01-introduction.md

 #### Temporal resolution

 Temporal resolution specifies the time steps used in the climate model e.g. how often computations of the various quantities (temperature, wind speed and directions, etc.) are done.
-A typical time step for a climate model is 12 hours.
+A typical time step for a climate model is generally expressed in hours.

 Even though we can get climate data for every day, we don't really care on which day and which exact location we get a certain value.

 ## Climate projections

-If the natural system is altered by assuming socio-economic trends, greenhouse gas emissions, or other activities by man, the climate models **project future climates**.
-These projections are scenarios of how man’s activities may affect the natural climate.
+If the natural system is altered by assuming socio-economic trends, greenhouse gas emissions, or other activities by mankind, the climate models **project future climates**.
+These projections are scenarios of how humman’s activities may affect the natural climate.

 ### Climate prediction vs. projection